LFKoning/best-practices/exploration_notebooks.md

 Try to keep your notebooks as clean as possible; remove cells with code you no longer need or just used for testing.
 Look over your notebook code every now and then to check whether all the code is still usefull or not.
 If needed, make a separate section where you store code that is only used for testing or that is not / less relevant to the goal of the notebook.

-## Import (when available)
+## Import utility code (if available)

-Moving (static) code to an external file can really help in keeping your notebook clean.
+Moving (utility) code to an external file can really help keep your notebooks clean and readable.
 Methods for loading data or generating certain plots are good candidates to move to an external file or even better: an installable package.

 For example, take a look at the following file structure: